ravikhetani/coding-exercise-frontend/README.md

 Assuming this going to be run locally for purposes of the test.

-# Running the app

-Assuming this going to be run locally for purposes of the test.

 Note - This is assuming that the backend server is running on port 3000 if not, update `VITE_REST_SERVICE_API_URL` in `.env.local`.

 ```sh